 Most funding for the Air Cadet Program is provided by the Department of National Defence and the Air Cadet League of Canada, which is represented locally by the Squadron Sponsoring Committee.
-Each year, however, the Squadron Sponsoring Committee will request a donation for each cadet to help support the squadron's activities.
-In addition, cadets and their parents are expected to assist in the squadron's fundraising initiatives.
+Each year, however, the Squadron Sponsoring Committee will request an assessment fee for each cadet to help support the squadron's activities.
+In addition, cadets and their parents are also expected to assist in the squadron's fundraising initiatives.

 How old must I be to join the Air Cadets?